vonaurum/mlmh-2018/README.md

 # MLMH 2018

-2018 KDD workshop on Machine Learning for Medicine and Healthcare London, United Kingdom
+2018 KDD workshop on Machine Learning for Medicine and Healthcare.
+London, United Kingdom.
 August 20, 2018

 ---------------------------------
 CALL FOR PAPERS